Recovery & Mental Health Support

 Wildflower Alliance

-The Wildflower Alliance’s Afiya House in Northampton was the first peer-run respite in Massachusetts.
+The Wildflower Alliance’s Afiya House was the first peer-run respite in Massachusetts.
 Afiya believes the wisdom gained from our lived experiences is invaluable, and sharing stories has great potential to create connection and support for others on their own journeys.

 Everyone working at Afiya has lived experience with some combination of extreme emotional or altered states, psychiatric diagnoses, trauma, living without a home, navigating the mental health and other systems, being on benefits, addictions, surviving abuse, and more.
 There is no cost, no insurance required, minimal paperwork, and no curfews, meetings, or other restrictions.